uiuc-hpc/hpx/libs/libcds/docs/index.rst

 , one can find Template parameters in FeldmanHashMap class :cpp:class:`cds::container::FeldmanHashMap< GC, Key, T, Traits >` suggests *GC - safe memory reclamation schema.
-Can be gc::HP, gc::DHP or one of RCU type`*
+Can be gc::HP, gc::DHP or one of RCU type`* This means :cpp:type:`FeldmanHashMap` can be safely used with Hazard Pointer GC.
+However, again, current HPX does not support *gc:DHP or RCU*, so we cannot use these two types of garbage collectors.

 Build Hazard Pointer w/ HPX threads
 ###################################